samymity/Repository1/README.md

 # Repository1

-This is to prepare for Java Interviews
+This is to prepare for Java Interviewsjjjj